VA FileMan V. 22.2 Programmer Manual Banner

 (Optional) Flag to control processing:

-(Required, can be null) Value to which the FDA node will be set.
+(Required, can be NULL) Value to which the FDA node is set.
 Depending on how the FDA is used, this could be the internal or external value.
-For word processing fields, this is the root of the array that contains the word processing data.
+For WORD-PROCESSING fields, this is the root of the array that contains the word-processing data.
 Internal and external values cannot be mixed in a single FDA.

 (Required) The root of the FDA in which the new node is loaded.